Preventing Screen Addiction in Children

 It starts from day one for the children.
 We all have witnessed how infants get mesmerized by screens.
 Their eyes get fixed on it and they have that dazed look on their face.
 Start monitoring your screen use in front of your infant.
 It starts with the innocent face time with grandparents or cousins.
 Pretty soon it becomes a habit.

 Stop using the screen as a babysitter - We are all guilty of this.
-It is the easiest way to get the child off your back when you come home from work and have to get going with the chores.
+It is the easiest way to get the child off your back when you have to work from home.
 Monitor how many times a day and for how long you are using this babysitter.
 Can you get your kid to help you with cleaning up the room or help with washing the vegetables, setting up the table?
 Find something they can do on the side.
 Make it interesting, like playing audio of the music they like on the side.
-This stimulates their brain, refines motor skills and creates a habit of helping parents.
+This stimulates their brain, refines motor skills, and creates a habit of helping parents.
 Yes, it does take more effort, but it is worth it.

 Follow the rules yourself, be a role model.